josepcrespo/the-agile-monkeys-api-test/README.md

 You need to keep this shell open and, you can see if any log appears during the execution of the application.

-Open [http://localhost:3030/](http://localhost:3030/) to see the index page of the application.

 - **Production mode**

 You need to change the `Dockerfile` located at `/dockerfiles/node_runtime/Dockerfile`.
 Open it an chage this line: